jeffdonthemic/jeffdonthemic.github.io/_posts/2009-03-26-tutorial-salesforcecom-with-flex-and-blazeds.markdown

 <p>Unzip the file and place the war file into your <strong>webapps</strong> directory in Tomcat.
 If the war doesn't automatically explode then you will need to restart Tomcat.
 Your <strong>WEB-INF</strong> directory should look like the following:</p>
 <img class="alignnone size-full wp-image-576" title="blaze-tutorial-1" src="http://res.cloudinary.com/blog-jeffdouglas-com/image/upload/v1400399673/blaze-tutorial-11_dkwsvs.png" alt="blaze-tutorial-1" width="544" height="297" />
 <h2 style="padding-top:20px;">Create Your Java Server Project</h2>
 <p>You will need to a Java project to develop the server-side components of this tutorial.
-Create a new Java project in Eclipse (File -&gt; New -&gt; Java Project.
-On the next screen enter your Project name as &quot;sfdc-blaze-server&quot;.
+Create a new Java project in Eclipse (File -> New -> Java Project.
+On the next screen enter your Project name as "sfdc-blaze-server".
 Your screen should look like the following.
 After you confirm the settings, click Next.</p>
 <img class="alignnone size-full wp-image-580" title="blaze-tutorial-31" src="http://res.cloudinary.com/blog-jeffdouglas-com/image/upload/v1400399671/blaze-tutorial-31_hom4s9.png" alt="blaze-tutorial-31" width="544" height="609" />
-<p>On the next screen make sure the Default output folder is &quot;sfdc-blaze-server/bin&quot; and click Finish.</p>
+<p>On the next screen make sure the Default output folder is "sfdc-blaze-server/bin" and click Finish.</p>
 <p>To make life a little easier we’ll create a new folder in the project and link it to the Tomcat <strong>classes</strong> directory.
-Right click on your Eclipse project and select New -&gt; Folder.
-Name the folder &quot;classes&quot;, click the Advanced button and link it to the <strong>classes</strong> folder in the Tomcat application.
+Right click on your Eclipse project and select New -> Folder.
+Name the folder "classes", click the Advanced button and link it to the <strong>classes</strong> folder in the Tomcat application.
 Your screen should look like the following:</p>
 <p><img src="http://res.cloudinary.com/blog-jeffdouglas-com/image/upload/v1400399670/blaze-tutorial-5_jujlpl.png" alt="" ></p>
-<p>Now from the Eclipse menu, select Project -&gt; Properties and change your Java Build Path to &quot;sfdc-blaze-server/classes&quot;.
+<p>Now from the Eclipse menu, select Project -> Properties and change your Java Build Path to "sfdc-blaze-server/classes".
 This will compile your classes directly into your <strong>WEB-INF/classes</strong> directory for you.
 Your screen should look like the following:</p>
 <p><img src="http://res.cloudinary.com/blog-jeffdouglas-com/image/upload/v1400399669/blaze-tutorial-6_pjza6o.png" alt="" ></p>
 <h2 style="padding-top:20px;">Import the Salesforce.com WSDL</h2>
 <p>For your Java application to connect with  SFDC we need to download the Salesforce.com WDSL.
-Log into your Developer org and go to Setup -&gt; Develop -&gt; API.
+Log into your Developer org and go to Setup -> Develop -> API.
 You can download either the Enterprise or Developer WSDL but for this tutorial we’ll use the Enterprise WDSL as it makes life a little easier.
-Save this file in your Eclipse project as &quot;enterprise.wsdl&quot;.</p>
+Save this file in your Eclipse project as "enterprise.wsdl".</p>
-<p>To create the Java code, right click on enterprise.wsdl and choose Web Services -&gt; Generate Client.
+<p>To create the Java code, right click on enterprise.wsdl and choose Web Services -> Generate Client.
 Select the defaults on the screen and click Finish.
 This runs WSDL2Java and generates the source for Salesforce.com and compiles it into your <strong>classes</strong> directory underneath Tomcat.
 Your Eclipse project should look like the image below:</p>
 <p><img src="http://res.cloudinary.com/blog-jeffdouglas-com/image/upload/v1400399638/blaze-tutorial-7_ynyax4.png" alt="" ></p>
 <h2 style="padding-top:20px;">Add Additional Jars for Web Services</h2>
 <p>For the web services integration with Salesforce.com, you will need to add the following jar files to your <strong>sfdc-blazeds/WEB-INF/lib</strong> directory in Tomcat.
 These jars are all contained in the code for this tutorial.</p>